xdamah/swagger-xdamah-examples/5-kitchen-sink/README.md

 ## Unusual Request Types ##

-This is small proof of concept to demonstrate that if needed any request type can be handled.  of course the library needs to be tweaked a bit for such things.
+This is small proof of concept to demonstrate that if needed any request type can be handled.
+Lets say we are able to handle requests that are of json,xml,form,multi-part when mapped to pojos.
+Also lets say we handle json, xml requests mapped to strings (as shown below).
+Again lets say we also handle binary requests (as shown below).
+Tomorrow if there is a requirement to handle another previously unhandled type of request.
+If the requirement is clear and generic the library can be tweaked to handle any new requirement.

 ### String as request body ###